How to Visit the Louvre (2026 Guide + Mistakes to Avoid)

 Best way to see the Louvre

-The Louvre has a selection of masterpieces that you can check on its website.
-This is the Louvre best route if you don’t have particular interests and want to cover the basics.
-There are 11 artworks in total :
+The Louvre offers a curated selection of masterpieces you can explore on its website.
+This recommended route is ideal if you don’t have specific interests and want to cover the essentials.
+It includes 11 artworks and takes approximately 1 hour and 30 minutes to complete.

 • The Caryatids